-The taste does not disappoint after such a commanding fragrance.
-There is the dark gentle spice of clove, a building floral taste like a blooming lotus, and the bursting juicy sweetness of biting into a piece of homemade honey candy.
+The first sips remind us of deep, dark, sparkling grape juice.
+There is the gentle spice of clove, a building floral taste, and the bursting juicy sweetness of biting into a piece of homemade honey candy.

 In the second steeping, citrus qualities begin to develop, dominated by a ruby red grapefruit flavor.
 There is a profound warming sensation to the brew, complimented by dark maple syrup.

 Later steepings see the darker elements integrate seamlessly with a growing spice profile, and even hint at the honeydew melon taste through a continuing bursting juicy sweetness.
-The aftertaste on this tea is a lingering comforting warmth, with all the dark floral elements at the back of the throat.
+The aftertaste on this tea is a lingering comforting warmth, with dark orchid florals.

 ICED: Initial flavor of sugared grapefruit and rainier cherries, yields to a powerful and enduring honey citrus aftertaste followed by strong notes of muscat grape.